arcus/education_modules/r_basics_introduction/r_basics_introduction.md

 On the top right is the **Environment** tab set.
 The environment (first and most frequently used tab in the set of tabs in this pane) allows you to look at the data that's loaded into R's memory.
 Interacting with data in the environment tab can be a little bit like working in Excel, and we'll look at that in an upcoming exercise.

 Finally, on the bottom right is where you find your **Files** and related tabs.
-We'll be using an R Markdown files for coding exercises.
+We'll be using R Markdown files for coding exercises.

 ### Quiz: The Three "R"s